TIO-IKIM/CLUE/README.md

 </p>

 ## Updates
+- [2025/01/17] The code base is now build on [uv](https://github.com/astral-sh/uv) and [vLLM](https://github.com/vllm-project/vllm) simplifying the setup considerably.
 - [2024/06/25] We released an updated version of our [preprint](https://arxiv.org/abs/2404.04067) with an evaluation of 25 LLMs.
 Additionally, we included manual quality checks for MeDiSumQA.
 This refined dataset will be released on PhysioNet.
 The new results can also be found on the [project website](https://clue.ikim.nrw/).

 ## Contents